 892 Nutrition Seminar Fall, Spring.
-1(1-0) A student may earn a maximum of 6 credits in all enrollments for this course.
-Presentations by students on current topics in nutrition.

-894 Human Nutrition Practicum Fall, Spring, Summer.
+1(1-0) A student may earn a maximum of 6 credits in all enrollments for Presentations by students on current topics in nutri- 894 Human Nutrition Practicum Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 A student may earn a maximum of 10 credits Students are limited to a combined total of 10 credits in HNF 890 and HNF 894.
 Approval of department.
 R: Open only to graduate students in the Department of Food Science and Human Nutrition.
 Experience in agencies or offices related to Human Nutrition.
 Field experience required.
-898 Master's Project Fall, Spring, Śummer.
+Master's Project Fall, Spring, Summer.
 1 to 5 credits.
 A student may earn a maximum of 5 credits in all enrollments for this course.
 R: Open to masters students in the Human Nutrition major.
 Directed scholarly participation in support of Plan B master's degree requirements in human nutrition.
 899 Master's Thesis Research Fall, Spring, Summer.
 1 to 10 credits.
 A student may earn a maximum of 20 credits in all enrollments for this course.
-R: Open only to masters students in Human Nutrition and Foods.
-Master's thesis research.
+R: Open only to masters students in Human Nutrition and Foods Master's thesis research.

-935 Nutrition: Lipid and Carbohydrate Metabolism Fall of even years.
-3(3-0) Interdepartmental with Animal Science.
-Administered by Human Nutrition and Foods.
-Regulatory aspects of lipid and carbohydrate metabolism as influenced by nutritional status.
 936 Protein Nutrition and Metabolism Spring of odd years.
 3(3-0) Interdepartmental with Animal Science.
 Administered by Animal Science.
 Nutritional and endocrine regulation of protein synthesis and degradation, protein quality assessment, protein status, and protein-energy malnutrition.
 Protein metabolism during exercise.
-Metabolism, digestion, and absorption of amino acids and proteins.
-999 Doctoral Dissertation Research Fall, Spring, Summer.
+Metabolism, digestion, and absorption of amino acids and pro- 999 Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 24 credits.
-A student may earn a maximum of 99 credits in all enrollments for this course.
-R: Open only to doctoral students in the Human Nutrition and Foods major.
+A student may earn a maximum of 36 credits in all enrollments for this course.
+R: Open to doctoral students in the Human Nutrition major.
 Doctoral dissertation research.